helga-agentur/drupal-module-email-obfuscator/README.md

 - Any email that is invalid (according to PHP's `filter_var` function)
 - Everything in the backoffice (admin pages)
 - Emails inside HTML-attributes (placeholder for input fields)
+- Exclude Ajax webform request:
+    - Because Ajax is usually used when sending a web form.
+This means that the request contains a JSON object rather
+      than HTML.
+The regex does not apply here and it is not necessary to obfuscate this e-mail address.
 - Content in routes that are whitelisted (see below)

 ### Whitelisting Routes